AshAvalanche/ash-docs/docs/toolkit/ansible-avalanche-collection/tutorials/subnet-blockchain-explorer.md

 :::note
 For this tutorial, we will use the [`local`](https://github.com/AshAvalanche/ansible-avalanche-getting-started/tree/main/inventories/local) inventory provided by the [Ansible Avalanche Getting Started](https://github.com/AshAvalanche/ansible-avalanche-getting-started) repository.
 See [Create a Local Test Network](./local-test-network) for details.

-We should also have created a Subnet and a blockchain, see [Blockchain management](./blockchain-management) for details.
+We should also have created a Subnet and a blockchain, see [Subnet Creation](/docs/toolkit/ansible-avalanche-collection/tutorials/subnet-creation) for details.
 :::

 ## Requirements